 Full Day trip includes river-side lunch that I most of the time cook and serve fresh & hot.
 Even in the remote country, I'll do my best NOT to lower my lunch quality, just as I do at my guide trips in Livingston area (if you have taken my guide trips before, you know what we're talking).
 I'm very good at and careful about food safety.
 My coolers and ice management keep my foods well chilled.
 Even during the week long trip, my clients or I have had no troubles, instead every lunch with different menu!

-Minimum TWO DAYS.
+Minimum THREE DAYS.

 Unlike other shops/outfitters in Bozeman or Livingston, I do NOT charge extra gas fee or guide's lodging (what a joke😑).

-Gratuity is greatly appreciated as always.
+Gratuity (20% or more of the final bill) is greatly appreciated as always.

 Itinerary: Example & Planning